Making & Baking with Crayons :: 焼く

 4. Put the crayons into your molds.

 5. Melt the crayons in the oven for about 10-15 minutes, or until mostly melted.
 I recommend using a cookie sheet underneath the molds to keep them steady while baking.
-(I used an old one, that I no longer use while cooking, however if you want to reuse your cookie sheet, put a piece of aluminum foil or wax paper down as well.)
+(I used an old one, that I no longer use, however if you want to reuse your cookie sheet, put a piece of aluminum foil or wax paper down as well.)

 *I believe it is possible to use the microwave for melting crayons, however I have not tested this method, and cannot offer any recommended instruction.